• Skip to primary navigation

 How to Make Baghare Baingan

-Make a cross with a knife at the bottom of each aubergine and slice upwards but keep the stem intact then soak in water with 2 tbsp Salt added to it, for 30 minutes.
+Make a cross with a knife at the bottom of each aubergine and slice upwards but keep the stem intact then soak in water with 2 tablespoon Salt added to it, for 30 minutes.

 Slit aubergine in bowl